XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 <xs:element name="date" type="xs:date"/>

-When defining XSD elements, we use default if it's a default element, fixed if it's fixed:
+When defining XSD elements, use default for a default value and fixed for a value that must not change:

 <xs:element name="language" type="xs:string" fixed="Turkish"/>